shamshadM/shamshadm.github.io/files/unix/unix1.md

 The shell acts as an interface between the user and the kernel.
 When a user logs in, the login program checks the username and password, and then starts another program called the shell.
 The shell is a command line interpreter (CLI).
 It interprets the commands the user types in and arranges for them to be carried out.
 The commands are themselves programs: when they terminate, the shell gives the user another prompt (% on our systems).

 The adept user can customise his/her own shell, and users can use different shells on the same machine.
 Most accounts on our clusters have the **bash shell** by default.
-The accounts on hpc-class use shell specified at https://asw.iastate.edu/cgi-bin/acropolis/user/shell .

 The bash and tcsh shells have certain features to help the user inputting commands.